 You can read through our in-depth reviews of the two current models below to learn more about each one.

-Diamondback 1060EF - the newer of the two ellipticals with a compact design, adjustable stride up to 23" and a nice array of built in workout programs.
+Diamondback 1060EF - the base model with a compact design, adjustable stride up to 23" and a nice array of built in workout programs.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.